 Medicinal Cannabis Lean Manufacturing Design

-The cultivation and production of Medicinal Cannabis is a manufacturing process, it is essential that Lean Manufacturing thinking should be considered in your facility design.
-We have all heard of the 7 wastes but increasingly we are seeing the 8th Waste has been added – Skill.
+The manufacturing process of health care products involves hygienic practices.
+It is important that Lean Manufacturing thinking is considered in your facility design.
+We have all heard of the 7 wastes but increasingly we are seeing the 8th Waste has been added – Skill, or the lack thereof.

 The success of your manufacturing facility is highly dependent on your design team’s skill.